-Autographed poster saved from doomed pub
+Autographed painting saved from doomed pub

-Ipswich Town autographed Drum and Monkey pub poster saved
+Ipswich Town autographed Drum and Monkey painting saved

-The owner of a large Ipswich Town poster signed by various ex-players is being sought after it was found in a redundant pub near the club's stadium.
+The owner of a large Ipswich Town painting signed by various ex-players is being sought after it was found in a redundant pub near the club's stadium.

 It once hung in the Drum and Monkey and has been signed by names including Kevin Beattie and Russell Osman.